VickenMat/Blockchain-Launchpad/Launchpad.md

 ### Avalanche (AVAX)

-[Avalance](https://www.avax.network/) is a platform utliziing Proof of Stake (PoS) for dApps and custom blockchain networks.
+[Avalance](https://www.avax.network/) is a platform utliziing Proof of Stake (PoS) for DApps and custom blockchain networks.
 It aims to support a TPS of 6,500 without compromising scalability through the use of its unique tri-chain structure, the X-Chain (Exchange), C-Chain (Contract), and P-Chain (Platform).
 Each chain has its distinct purpose and all nodes validate all transactions, which is radically different than the approach Bitcoin and Ethereum use.

 ### Binance (BNB)